UTHealth-Ontology/GOBOT/README.md

 **Download GOBOT:**

-Visit the Releases page on the GOBOT GitHub repository.
+- Visit the Releases page on the GOBOT GitHub repository.
 Download the precompiled executable for your operating system (Windows/macOS).

 **Run GOBOT:**

-Launch the downloaded GOBOT application on your computer.
+- Launch the downloaded GOBOT application on your computer.

+**Note for iOS Users:**

+Upon the first time opening GOBOT on iOS devices, you may encounter a message stating "the developer cannot be verified."
+To bypass this, follow these steps:

+1. Go to System Settings on your iOS device
+2. Click on Privacy & Security
+3. Scroll down to the security section
+4. Click on "Open Anyways," and GOBOT should run successfully from there
 ---

 **Option 2: Build from Source Code**